DFE-Digital/access-your-teaching-qualifications/app/views/check_records/static/privacy.md

 ### Get help

-<a href="https://form.education.gov.uk/en/AchieveForms/?form_uri=sandbox-publish://AF-Process-f1453496-7d8a-463f-9f33-1da2ac47ed76/AF-Stage-1e64d4cc-25fb-499a-a8d7-74e98203ac00/definition.json&amp;redirectlink=%2Fen&amp;cancelRedirectLink=%2Fen">Contact the Department for Education</a> if you want to ask us to remove your data or you want access to the data we have about you.
+[Contact the Department for Education](mailto:data.protection@education.gov.uk) if you want to ask us to remove your data or you want access to the data we have about you.

 For further information, or to raise a concern, visit the <a href="https://ico.org.uk/">Information Commissioner’s Office</a>.